What is a talent brand?

 Are you winning the war for talent?

 The war for talent, especially critical talent like engineers, data scientists, experienced sellers and marketers, is a hallmark of today’s tech market.
 Competition for talent is different than competition for customers.
-Scale-up companies compete with tech giants who pay significantly more while offering greater job security.
+ScaleUp companies compete with tech giants who pay significantly more while offering greater job security.
 For example, in New York City, Facebook, Google and Amazon have swept up talented people.
 They continue to hire, and they’re attractive employers.
 A strong talent brand provides candidates with a value proposition that can entice them from low-risk, resume-building brands to your company.

-Using a metric called "missed hires", we looked to see which companies were hiring the candidates that the financial firm had reached out to.
+Using a metric called "missed hires", they looked to see which companies were hiring the candidates that the financial firm had reached out to.
 It turned out that the greatest volume of "missed hires" were not to other large financial firms, but some of the biggest technology firms like Google and Amazon, especially for engineering talent.
 If the financial firm wanted top engineering talent, they needed their talent brand to outweigh the positive employee benefits associated with top technology companies.
 In addition to compensation (which was comparable), candidates needed to believe that they would work on interesting problems using cutting edge technology in collaborative teams with minimal politics and face time.
 In short, to join a large bank, they needed to believe it offered more opportunity, a better work environment, more interesting work, or something else above and beyond attractive compensation.

-Where you are now?
+Where are you now?
 And where is your talent brand going?

 Companies don’t develop a talent brand out of thin air.
 Most companies already have a talent brand, whether they’re aware of it or not.
 The key is in deliberate creation of a talent brand – tell your story rather than have it told for you by ex employees or the competition